Source code for pygmt.src.grdfilter

 __doctest_skip__ = ["grdfilter"]

 [docs] @fmt_docstring @use_alias(F="filter", f="coltypes") def grdfilter( grid: PathLike | xr.DataArray, outgrid: PathLike | None = None, distance: Literal[ "pixel", "cartesian", "geo_cartesian", "geo_flatearth1", "geo_flatearth2", "geo_spherical", "geo_mercator", ] | None = None, spacing: Sequence[float | str] | None = None, nans: Literal["ignore", "replace", "preserve"] | None = None, toggle: bool = False, region: Sequence[float | str] | str | None = None, verbose: Literal["quiet", "error", "warning", "timing", "info", "compat", "debug"] | bool = False, registration: Literal["gridline", "pixel"] | bool = False, cores: int | bool = False, **kwargs, ) -> xr.DataArray | None: r""" Filter a grid in the space (or time) domain.
 Filter a grid file in the space (or time) domain using one of the selected convolution or non-convolution isotropic or rectangular filters and compute distances using Cartesian or Spherical geometries.
 The output grid file can optionally be generated as a sub-region of the input (via ``region``) and/or with new increment (via ``spacing``) or registration (via ``toggle``).
 In this way, one may have "extra space" in the input data so that the edges will not be used and the output can be within one half-width of the input edges.
 If the filter is low-pass, then the output may be less frequently sampled than the input.
 Full GMT docs at :gmt-docs:`grdfilter.html`. $aliases - D = distance - G = outgrid - I = spacing - N = nans - R = region - T = toggle - V = verbose - r = registration - x = cores Parameters ---------- $grid $outgrid filter : str **b**\|\ **c**\|\ **g**\|\ **o**\|\ **m**\|\ **p**\|\ **h**\ *width*\ [/*width2*\][*modifiers*].
-Name of the filter type you wish to apply, followed by the *width*: - **b**: Box Car - **c**: Cosine Arch - **g**: Gaussian - **o**: Operator - **m**: Median - **p**: Maximum Likelihood probability - **h**: Histogram distance Distance *flag* tells how grid (*x, y*) relates to filter *width* as follows: .. list-table:: :header-rows: 1 :widths: 16 32 20 32 * - Name - Grid (x,y) - Width - Distance Calculation * - ``"pixel"`` - Pixels (px, py) - Odd number of pixels - Cartesian * - ``"cartesian"`` - Same units as *width* - Any - Cartesian * - ``"geo_cartesian"`` - Degrees - km - Cartesian * - ``"geo_flatearth1"`` - Degrees - km - Cartesian, dx scaled by cos(middle y) * - ``"geo_flatearth2"`` - Degrees - km - Cartesian, dx scaled by cos(y) per row * - ``"geo_spherical"`` - Degrees - km - Spherical (great circle) * - ``"geo_mercator"`` - Mercator **-Jm1** img units - km - Spherical The first four options are fastest because they allow weight matrix to be computed only once.
-The last three options are slower because they recompute weights for each latitude. $spacing nans Determine how NaN-values in the input grid affect the filtered output grid.
+Name of the filter type you wish to apply, followed by the *width*: - **b**: Box Car - **c**: Cosine Arch - **g**: Gaussian - **o**: Operator - **m**: Median - **p**: Maximum Likelihood probability - **h**: Histogram distance Determine how grid (*x, y*) relates to filter *width* and how distances are calculated.
+Valid values are list below.
+The first four options are fastest because they allow weight matrix to be computed only once.
+The last three options are slower because they recompute weights for each latitude. .. list-table:: :header-rows: 1 :widths: 16 32 20 32 * - Value - Grid (x,y) - Width - Distance Calculation * - ``"pixel"`` - Pixels (px, py) - Odd number of pixels - Cartesian * - ``"cartesian"`` - Same units as *width* - Any - Cartesian * - ``"geo_cartesian"`` - Degrees - km - Cartesian * - ``"geo_flatearth1"`` - Degrees - km - Cartesian, dx scaled by cos(middle y) * - ``"geo_flatearth2"`` - Degrees - km - Cartesian, dx scaled by cos(y) per row * - ``"geo_spherical"`` - Degrees - km - Spherical (great circle) * - ``"geo_mercator"`` - Mercator **-Jm1** img units - km - Spherical $spacing nans Determine how NaN-values in the input grid affect the filtered output grid.
 Choose one of: - ``"ignore"``: Ignore all NaNs in the calculation of filtered value [Default]. - ``"replace"``: Similar to ``"ignore"`` except if the input node was NaN then the output node will be set to NaN (only applied if both grids are co-registered). - ``"preserve"``: Force the filtered value to be NaN if any grid nodes with NaN-values are found inside the filter circle. toggle Toggle the node registration for the output grid so as to become the opposite of the input grid [Default gives the same registration as the input grid].
-Alternatively, use ``registration`` to set the registration explicitly. $region $verbose $coltypes $registration $cores Returns ------- ret Return type depends on whether the ``outgrid`` parameter is set: - :class:`xarray.DataArray` if ``outgrid`` is not set - ``None`` if ``outgrid`` is set (grid output will be stored in the file set by ``outgrid``) Examples -------- >>> from pathlib import Path >>> import pygmt >>> # Apply a median filter of 600 km (full width) to the @earth_relief_30m_g grid >>> # and return a filtered grid (saved as netCDF file). >>> pygmt.grdfilter( ... grid="@earth_relief_30m_g", ... filter="m600", ... distance="geo_spherical", ... region=[150, 250, 10, 40], ... spacing=0.5, ... outgrid="filtered_pacific.nc", ... ) >>> Path("filtered_pacific.nc").unlink() # Cleanup file >>> # Apply a Gaussian smoothing filter of 600 km to the input DataArray and return >>> # a filtered DataArray with the smoothed grid. >>> grid = pygmt.datasets.load_earth_relief() >>> smoothed = pygmt.grdfilter(grid=grid, filter="g600", distance="geo_spherical") """ aliasdict = AliasSystem( D=Alias( distance, name="distance", mapping={ "pixel": "p", "cartesian": 0, "geo_cartesian": 1, "geo_flatearth1": 2, "geo_flatearth2": 3, "geo_spherical": 4, "geo_mercator": 5, }, ), I=Alias(spacing, name="spacing", sep="/", size=2), N=Alias( nans, name="nans", mapping={"ignore": "i", "replace": "r", "preserve": "p"} ), T=Alias(toggle, name="toggle"), ).add_common( R=region, V=verbose, r=registration, x=cores, ) aliasdict.merge(kwargs) with Session() as lib: with ( lib.virtualfile_in(check_kind="raster", data=grid) as vingrd, lib.virtualfile_out(kind="grid", fname=outgrid) as voutgrd, ): aliasdict["G"] = voutgrd lib.call_module( module="grdfilter", args=build_arg_list(aliasdict, infile=vingrd) ) return lib.virtualfile_to_raster(vfname=voutgrd, outgrid=outgrid)
+Alternatively, use ``registration`` to set the registration explicitly. $region $verbose $coltypes $registration $cores Returns ------- ret Return type depends on whether the ``outgrid`` parameter is set: - :class:`xarray.DataArray` if ``outgrid`` is not set - ``None`` if ``outgrid`` is set (grid output will be stored in the file set by ``outgrid``) Examples -------- >>> from pathlib import Path >>> import pygmt >>> # Apply a median filter of 600 km (full width) to the @earth_relief_30m_g grid >>> # and return a filtered grid (saved as netCDF file). >>> pygmt.grdfilter( ... grid="@earth_relief_30m_g", ... filter="m600", ... distance="geo_spherical", ... region=[150, 250, 10, 40], ... spacing=0.5, ... outgrid="filtered_pacific.nc", ... ) >>> Path("filtered_pacific.nc").unlink() # Cleanup file >>> # Apply a Gaussian smoothing filter of 600 km to the input DataArray and return >>> # a filtered DataArray with the smoothed grid. >>> grid = pygmt.datasets.load_earth_relief() >>> smoothed = pygmt.grdfilter(grid=grid, filter="g600", distance="geo_spherical") """ if kwargs.get("D", distance) is None: raise GMTParameterError(required="distance") aliasdict = AliasSystem( D=Alias( distance, name="distance", mapping={ "pixel": "p", "cartesian": 0, "geo_cartesian": 1, "geo_flatearth1": 2, "geo_flatearth2": 3, "geo_spherical": 4, "geo_mercator": 5, }, ), I=Alias(spacing, name="spacing", sep="/", size=2), N=Alias( nans, name="nans", mapping={"ignore": "i", "replace": "r", "preserve": "p"} ), T=Alias(toggle, name="toggle"), ).add_common( R=region, V=verbose, r=registration, x=cores, ) aliasdict.merge(kwargs) with Session() as lib: with ( lib.virtualfile_in(check_kind="raster", data=grid) as vingrd, lib.virtualfile_out(kind="grid", fname=outgrid) as voutgrd, ): aliasdict["G"] = voutgrd lib.call_module( module="grdfilter", args=build_arg_list(aliasdict, infile=vingrd) ) return lib.virtualfile_to_raster(vfname=voutgrd, outgrid=outgrid)